Madea Gets a Job

 Madea Gets a Job is a 2012 American stage play created, written, produced, and directed by Tyler Perry.
 It stars Tyler Perry as Madea "Mabel" Simmons and Patrice Lovely as Hattie.
-The live performance released on DVD (February 5, 2013) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on June 6 - 7, 2012.
+The live performance released on DVD on February 5, 2013 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in June 2012.

 Plot

 Hard times (and the judge) caught up with Madea and she is forced to come out of retirement to go to work.
 Remember, since she is still on probation, Madea is not a star candidate for employment.
 A job at a nursing home would make Madea's employer never be the same after one day.

-Shows

-Cancellation of Shows

-On September 17, 2012, Tyler Perry posted a message to his website stating that the last leg of the "Madea Gets A Job" tour was cancelled due to "circumstances that he couldn't control".
-He stated that he originally lowered the ticket prices of each show to $25 so they are affordable for everyone to purchase.
-But then, additional fees were added onto the price of the tickets which almost doubled.
-Also, at the time, many folks were being led onto "ticket bootleggers" who bought lots of shows and sold them for double or triple the price.
-Perry also mentions that he has encountered many false impersonators on Facebook trying to charge people $150 to do a "meet and greet" on the tour.
+The comically outspoken Madea gives counseling and advice to nursing home residents, staff, and family which positively improves their outlook and personal relationships.